jamalsoueidan/JAL/src/components/dropdown/README.md

 }
 ```

-Last thing, if you would like to have the option to click anywhere on the screne to hide any dropdown, you can listen on dropdownManager.
+Last thing, if you would like to have the option to click anywhere on the screen to hide any dropdown, you can listen on dropdownManager, keep in mind you have to toggle the dropdowns using dropdownManger.toggle method!

 ```js
 export default class extends React.Component {